Ruth Christine, Dip Counselling, Reg MACC

-Who am I: Hello, I'm Ruth Christine and I'm an integrative person-centred counsellor, this means that I am able to draw on several counselling approaches to try to find the best way of working with your particular issues.
+Who am I: Hello, I'm Ruth Christine and I'm an integrative person-centred counsellor offering individual and couples therapy.
+I am able to draw on several counselling approaches to try to find the best way of working with your particular issues.
 I have a private counselling practice and also volunteer as a counsellor for the Cornwall Philippi Trust.

 What I offer: I understand that it may feel daunting when you first set out to seek counselling, but I am a warm, empathic person and will seek to make these first steps as easy as possible.
 Counselling is a space where you will be free to talk and be really listened to, encouraged and supported, and yes sometimes challenged.
 It is a place where you can explore the things that are troubling you in a safe, non-judgemental environment.
 I feel privileged when people feel safe to open up and share difficult thoughts and experiences, speaking about these things can be so liberating.